Te Kotahitanga

 Every video comes with sheet music, a lyric video, a backing track, and helpful teacher notes, so you can keep your class singing and learning beyond your first video viewing.

-Find the first three video resources here, and stay tuned for more!
+Find the first eight video resources here, and stay tuned for four more!

 Let's Get Singing Three Thumbnails